prognostic/plasticine/README.md

 ### Among the hundreds of themes for vim, I did not find one that I like.
 Perhaps I will make one more.
 Plasticine because the code is like plasticine, an infinitely pliable shape.
+I was inspired by Nord's theme (https://github.com/arcticicestudio/nord-vim), but I prefer the color of sea foam more.

 ![alt text](https://github.com/prognostic/prognostic/blob/master/screenshot/screenshot.png)